RobertCisek/jfdd8-deverest-app/README.md

 This is React application to managments events created by team-deverest (I'am one of them).
 We used React,Redux and Firebase.
 This is my own style in css.
+If you want check app, you can create own account.

 <a href="https://ibb.co/h1SU66"><img src="https://thumb.ibb.co/h1SU66/Zaznaczenie_026.png" alt="Zaznaczenie_026" border="0"></a>